Soszust40/School/README.md

 **Last Updated:** February 26, 2022 |
 **Developer:** [Simon Oszust](https://github.com/Soszust40)

 Space Adventure is a Python-based, space-themed Choose-Your-Own-Adventure game.
-Players embark on a mission with about six choices, starting with selecting a ship with unique stats.
+Players embark on a mission that develops based on their choices, starting with selecting a ship with unique stats.
 You can customize your crew to help you throughout the story.
 <br />
 <br />
 <img src="/Screenshots/Space%20Adventure.png?" alt="Space Adventure image" width="800" height="400" style="vertical-align: top;">